Tom Landry: Coaching in the Super Bowl

 While Tom Landry's Cowboys are known for their two Super Bowls against Chuck Noll and the Pittsburgh Steelers, Landry also led Dallas to three other Super Bowls, and they were a Bart Starr quarterback sneak away from representing the NFL in the second Super Bowl.
-Tom Landry was 2–3 in Super Bowls, winning both in New Orleans and losing all three at Miami's Orange Bowl Stadium.
+Tom Landry was 2–3 in Super Bowls, winning both in New Orleans and losing all three at the Miami Orange Bowl.

-Landry coached the Cowboys to their first Super Bowl win, defeating the Miami Dolphins 24–3, holding the Dolphins to a single field goal.
-The Cowboys won their first Super Bowl a year after losing to the Baltimore Colts.
-The Cowboys lost the first battle with the Steelers, in a game that is heralded as a classic.
-The rematch would be just as good, with the Cowboys being a Jackie Smith catch away from tying the Steelers and keeping pace early in the third quarter; instead, Pittsburgh scored twice in succession and put the game away.
+Landry coached the Cowboys to their first Super Bowl win in Super Bowl VI, defeating the Miami Dolphins 24–3, holding the Dolphins to a single field goal.
+This win came a year after the Cowboys lost Super Bowl V to the Baltimore Colts.
+The Cowboys lost Super Bowl X, their first battle with the Pittsburgh Steelers, in a game that is heralded as a classic.
+The rematch in Super Bowl XIII would be just as good, with the Cowboys being a Jackie Smith catch away from tying the Steelers and keeping pace early in the third quarter; instead, Pittsburgh scored twice in succession and put the game away.
 Before the Super Bowl XIII rematch, Cowboys linebacker Thomas "Hollywood" Henderson famously stated, "Terry Bradshaw couldn't spell c-a-t if you spotted him the C and the T." Landry recalled in his autobiography how he cringed when he heard that, because he did not feel that Bradshaw needed additional motivation in a big game like the Super Bowl.